rueters-it/IT-Guides-and-Troubleshooting/Phones/The-Hill/Porting.md

 # Porting The Hill Landline to Mobile

-As of August 2025, the Hill phone system consists of a landline (515-738-2633) and a mobile phone (515-732-1282).
+As of August 2025, the Hill phone system consists of a landline (515-738-2633) and a mobile phone.
 An attempt was made by popular demand that a mobile phone is best for the business.
 A Verizon number was established as a result of the Hill landline consistently going out.
 The landline is through Kinetic.

 The Verizon number will be cancelled and a porting process from Kinetic to a different/same mobile carrier should be established using The Hill business credentials (contrast with employee personal information) for overall better functionality and management of the mobile device in the future.